ole/SortedArray/README.md

 Written by Ole Begemann, February 2017.

-For more info, see my accompanying [blog article](https://oleb.net/blog/2017/02/sorted-array/).
+For more info, see the [GitHub repo](https://github.com/ole/SortedArray) and my accompanying [blog article](https://oleb.net/blog/2017/02/sorted-array/).

 ## Status